-The subconscious mind does not choose what to accept and what not to - that is the job of the conscious critical faculty, something that develops with self-awareness and increased consciousness around the age of five to six.
-Think of the conscious critical faculty as being like a 'guard' between the outside world and your inner, subconscious world.
+The subconscious mind does not choose what to accept and what not to - that is the job of the conscious critical faculty, something that develops with self-awareness and increased consciousness around 5-6.
+Think of the conscious critical faculty as being like a 'bouncer' between the outside world and your inner, subconscious world.
 It tries to assess as much as possible, reasoning, comparing to past experiences, judging, choosing whether to believe something or not.
 The subconscious simply absorbs any suggestions that filter though.
+There are different sorts of suggestion, and there are different methods and routes by which suggestions can be accepted.